tarwn/lessthandot-hugo/blogs/content/posts/2009-05-11-creating-a-xsd-schema-from-a-table-in-sq.md

  </xsd:schema>
 ```

-See, that was pretty simple wasn&#8217;t it?
+See, that was pretty simple wasn't it?

 \*** **If you have a SQL related question try our [Microsoft SQL Server Programming][1] forum or our [Microsoft SQL Server Admin][2] forum**<ins></ins>